 The proposed bill would amend current statutes by adding a new section to Title 26 of the Arizona Revised Statutes, specifically section 26-164.
-This new section would prohibit the National Guard of Arizona from being released into active duty combat unless there is an official declaration of war or an official action by the U.S. Congress to call forth the National Guard for specific purposes such as executing laws, repelling invasions, or suppressing insurrections.
+This new section would prohibit the National Guard of Arizona from being deployed into active duty combat unless there is an official declaration of war or an explicit action by the U.S. Congress to call forth the National Guard for specific purposes such as executing laws, repelling invasions, or suppressing insurrections.
 The Governor would be required to take all necessary actions to comply with this prohibition.

 Senate Engrossed Version: 26-164